JensRantil/jensrantil.github.io/content/posts/2023-05-03_downsides-of-batch-apis.md

    this is done by the client submitting the identifier of the TODO to avoid duplicates.
 This has the added benefit of adding resiliency - if your service has a general hiccup, this might save you big time!
+ * Adding **rate-limiting** to the server to make sure it doesn't get overwhelmed by many API calls.

 [qt]: https://en.wikipedia.org/wiki/Queueing_theory
 [amdahl]: https://en.wikipedia.org/wiki/Amdahl%27s_law